Register

 Register to join us online on February 22 at 1:00 p.m.
 ET.
 Please contact cajl@tisrael.org with questions.

-Dr. Karen Frostig, Professor, Lesley University, Cambridge, and Scholar at HBI, at Brandeis University, Waltham, MA
+• Memorial Artist, Founding Director, Locker of Memory Project, and descendant of victims, Dr. Karen Frostig, Professor, Lesley University, Cambridge, and Scholar, Hadassah Brandeis Institute at Brandeis University, Waltham, MA

-Paula S. Apsell, Senior Executive Producer Emerita NOVA, the CEO Leading Edge Productions and the Executive Producer and Co-Director of a feature documentary about Jewish resistance during the Holocaust entitled Resistance – They Fought Back.
+• Moderated by, Paula S. Apsell, Senior Executive Producer Emerita, NOVA; CEO, Leading Edge Productions; and Executive Producer and Co-Director of the feature documentary Resistance – They Fought Back